-In this section, we will learn how we can more systematically find degree approximations for functions such as that have at least derivatives, as well as how to center the approximation at a value other than .
+In this section, we will learn how we can more systematically find degree approximations for functions that have at least derivatives, as well as how to center the approximation at a value other than .

-Moreover, we found that as the degree of the approximation increased, the polynomial approximation got more accurate by being closer to at each fixed value of as well as on a wider interval.
+We’ve also observed that as the degree of the approximation increases, the polynomial approximation gets more accurate by being closer to the original function at each fixed value of as well as on a wider interval.
+To find better and better approximations of any function with a sufficient number of derivatives, we naturally want to find approximations of arbitrary degree .
+We thus define the Taylor polynomial of degree centered at .

-For any positive whole number , its factorial, is the product of all of the positive whole numbers less than or equal to :.
+For any positive whole number , its factorial, , is the product of all of the positive whole numbers less than or equal to :.

-From the rightmost column of Table 8.2.5, we now see how the values of are determined by the values of the various derivatives evaluated at , each scaled by a corresponding factorial.
-In particular, solving each equation in the rightmost column of Table 8.2.5 for , we see that
+From the rightmost column of Table 8.2.3, we now see how the values of are determined by the values of the various derivatives evaluated at , each scaled by a corresponding factorial.
+In particular, solving each equation in the rightmost column of Table 8.2.3 for , we see that

 so that the degree Taylor approximation of at is